Course information

 What you’ll study

 School-based tutors are heads of department or experienced Drama specialists.
-In addition, you will be supported by alumni as ‘buddies’.
+In addition, we benefit from 'buddy' support through alumni of the programme.

-At the start of the Spring Term there is a similar pattern of College-based work, with an induction visit to your second teaching practice school.
-This enables you to build on everything you have learned in the first term and to plan for your second block of school experience.
+In the Spring Term, there is a second, smaller period of Goldsmiths-based work, with an induction visit to the second teaching practice school.
+This enables building on everything learned in the first term and facilitates planning for the second school experience.
+There is a focus on interviewing and securing Early Career Teacher posts in schools for the autumn.
+There is a second review of progress at the end of this term.

 A range of teaching methods is employed across all our PGCE programmes, including: